RVgo4it/mmsgate/README.md

 ```
 ls -l linphone-sdk/docker-files/*andr*
 ```
-Examine docker file listed and pick newest that is not for testing, for example bc-dev-android-r25b.
-Modify next command to reflect the selected docker file and run:
+Examine docker files listed and pick newest that is not for testing, for example bc-dev-android-r25b.
+Modify the next command to reflect the selected docker file and run:
 ```
 docker build -f linphone-sdk/docker-files/bc-dev-android-r25b -t linphone-android .
 ```